buidl-labs/crypto-code-school-inside-tezos/.github/PULL_REQUEST_TEMPLATE/pr-template.md

 **Any background context you want to provide?**

 **Screenshots(optional)**
-If applicable, add screenshots to help to explain your problem.
+If applicable, add screenshots to help to explain the problem/solution.

 **Additional context(optional)**
 Add any other context if any.